 The main attraction, however, is found in the beautifully reconstructed original ads lining the walls of the platform, composed of tiny, brilliantly-colored tiles just as they were in 1919.
 Just don’t be startled by the trains that still rumble through this abandoned-station-turned-museum, separated from the exhibit area only by a clear glass barrier.

-Update as of September 2019: The Chamberí Ghost Station is closed until further notice.
+Update as of January 2020: The Chamberí Ghost Station is open and free of charge.